GoogleCloudPlatform/community/tutorials/jmeter-bigtable-perf-testing/index.md

-All the thread groups are configured to use below parameters which can be passed by command line as well.
+All the thread groups are configured to use below parameters which can be passed by command line as well (ie. `-Jthreads=10`).